-Tips for Looking Put Together But Comfortable at Home: Your “waterproof mascara”
+Tips for Looking Put Together But Comfortable at Home: Your “Waterproof Mascara”

-The first important step in achieving chic but mom-friendly style is knowing and embracing your style.
+The first important step in achieving chic but mom-friendly style is knowing and embracing your personal style.
 More specifically: your at-home style.

 Your personal preferences are important to understand and embrace, otherwise you will feel out of sync and soon drop the effort to get put together.
 There’s no point fighting the frump if you just feel silly!

 I think we all share a common goal: to look put together but also be comfortable for everything the day holds.

 And you know what?
 You CAN avoid frumpy if you keep some simple strategies in mind.

 Here are those strategies for looking put together without sacrificing comfort (or feeling out-of-sync with what your day holds).